monkey-underground-coders/pastty-ts/README.md

 # Abandoned
-## Please, don't look at this code in this repository.
+## Please, don't look at the code in this repository.
 It is old and thoughtless.